lonevvolf/kaichronicles/doc/README-mechanics.md

 The "toast" property is optional (default value="true").
 If true, a toast will be displayed with the endurance increase / decrease.

 The "permanent" property is optional (default value="false").
 If true, the endurance increase / decrease is permanent.

+The "enemy" property is optional (defualt value="false").
+If true the endurance increase / decrease applies to the current enemy

 ### combatSkill (has state)
 ```xml